walterdejong/progress/README.md

 meter by subclassing `progress.Meter`.

 Up till now we've been single-threaded and we had to explicitly call `update()`.
 We can also let the progress be monitored from a thread.
 A threaded meter can `start()` and `stop()`.
 After `stop()` returns, it is guaranteed that the thread has gone away.
-So using the threaded progress meters is easy, just be sure to update the `meter.value` while doing work.
+So using a threaded progress meter is easy, just be sure to update the `meter.value` while doing work.

 1. Threaded progress bar